outworkers/phantom/README.md

 ==========================

 This is the list of available columns and how they map to C* data types.
+This also includes the newly introduced ```static``` columns in C* 2.0.6.

+The type of a static column can be any of the allowed primitive Cassandra types. phantom won't let you mixin a non-primitive via implicit magic.

 | phantom columns               | Cassandra columns |
 | ---------------               | ----------------- |